(work in progress)

 18121816 18181822

-Big hair: curls, puffs, and rolls with turbans and tall plumes.
+Big hair: grey powdered curls, puffs, and rolls with turbans and tall plumes.

-Hair is dressed in "classical"style, with curls close to the head but with the mass of hair drawn towards the back of the head.
+Hair is dressed in "classical" style, with curls close to the head but with the mass of hair drawn back.
+Styles move from 'Grecian' where the hair is at the back of the head, to 'Roman' where the volume moves forward.

 As the decade progresses, hair is dressed more elaborately, with the bulk moving to the top of the head.
 Flowers and ribbons are popular.
 A variety of turbans are worn, following the shape of the hairstyle.
 This means they are small and closer to the head at the beginning of the decade, but become larger and higher as the decade progresses.
 Plumes also make a comeback.